What ''My Big Fat Greek Wedding'' Taught Me About My Family

 When My Big Fat Greek Wedding first came out in August of 2002, I was 10 years old and not exactly among its target audience.
 Mainly because, well, I was 10, but more so because I was in no way thinking about marriage.

-Now, 14 years later, with the long-awaited sequel My Big Fat Greek Wedding 2 coming to theaters March 25, I got to revisit the movie that helped me embrace my own cultural heritage.
+Now, 14 years later, with the long-awaited sequel My Big Fat Greek Wedding 2 coming to theatres March 25, I got to revisit the movie that helped me embrace my own cultural heritage.

-Now, 14 years later, with the long-awaited sequel My Big Fat Greek Wedding 2 coming to theaters March 25, I got to revisit the movie that helped me embrace my own cultural heritage.
+Now, 14 years later, with the long-awaited sequel My Big Fat Greek Wedding 2 coming to theatres March 25, I got to revisit the movie that helped me embrace my own cultural heritage.

 Advertisement